cal-smith/ajax.js/README.md

 ```

 ###.send(function)
 Sends the request and either invokes the function passed as a callback on completion, or if no callback function is provided, it returns a Promise.
 Be sure to polyfill Promises if you need support in older browsers.
-This is the only non-optional 'option', and doesn't return `this`.

 ###.vars(object)
 Expects an object as it's only parameter, which is then converted to a URL variable string.
-We do escape the components.
+We urlescape the components.
-returns `this`.

 ###.json(boolean)
 When used with no parameters it enables JSON parsing on the request data.
 When given a boolean it will enable (true) or disable (false) JSON parsing.